tothandrastata/emulator/README.md

 # TPN_MMU Emulator

-A Node.js-based emulator for TPN_MMU (Taurus Processing Node - Media Management Unit) using the lwnoodle library.
+A Node.js-based emulator for TPN_MMU (TPN Matrix Management Unit) using the lwnoodle library.

 ## Description